statox/statox.github.io/src/posts/p5/p5-circle-packing.md

 ### And making them grow

-Now that we can generate a bunch of new circle on each iteration, let's make them grow too and that's how we pack circles on kittens 💪
+Now that we can generate a bunch of new circle on each iteration, let's make them grow too and that's how we pack circles on kittens :muscle: